hanami/hanami/CONTRIBUTING.md

 ### Submitting pull requests

-When you submit a pull request, be sure to consider the following:
+When you submit a pull request, consider the following:

 - Include tests for your change.
 - Ensure tests are passing on CI (see the “Actions” tab for each repo).